When is Mothers Day UK 2014?

 Mothers Day UK in 2014 is celebrated on Sunday 30th March 2014.
 Make Mothers Day 2014 a good one.
 Here are some quick ideas if you are short on time.

-Mothers Day UK annual date is a bit odd compared against Fathers Day and most annually celebrated days in that it is not on a permanently fixed physical date, or held on a specific day on the nth week of nth month each year like Fathers Day (third Sunday of June each year).
-No, Mothers Day in the UK instead is tied to the Christian religion.
+The annual date of Mothers Day UK is a bit odd compared to its Fathers Day counterpart, and most other annual celebration days in that Mothering Sunday is not on a permanently fixed physical date, or held on a specific day of the nth week of the nth month each year like Fathers Day (third Sunday of June each year).
+No, Mothers Day in the UK instead is tied to an event in the Christian religion.
 In particular it is the religious period called Lent that determines what day Mothers Day UK is to be celebrated on.
-Specifically it occurs on the 4th Sunday of Lent every year.
+Specifically, it occurs on the 4th Sunday of Lent every year.
 So if you have no idea of when Lent is, then you will of course need to look the date up or consult a calendar with holiday dates listed in it.
-Mothers Day UK 2013 is celebrated on Sunday 10th March 2013.
+Fortunately you are here, so we can confirm that Mothers Day UK 2014 will be celebrated on Sunday 30th March 2014.

 History of Mothers Day UK